carlosjulio-06612/backend-fapi-musicApp-vibesia/README.md

 - PostgreSQL/MySQL (database)
 - pip or pipenv for dependency management

+---

+The entire project is compressed into a .zip file, available for download and local execution if you want to test the entire system.Or an even more technical and formal alternative: The entire project has been packaged into a .zip file, which can be used for testing or running the application locally.
 ## 🛠️ Installation and Setup

 ### 1. Clone the repository